bijinmengxiang/face_recognition-AI-/README.md

 Maybe I had became a famous scientist.I guess people always have magnificant dreams???

 (OR I'm nobody.)
-If that, you may the guy who continue my project about Face_Detection.
+If that, you may the guy who continue my project about face_recongnition.
 I hope those records can make you confuse out of your mind.

 AND